Employees in small, young firms have roughly 15% higher rates of divorce

 Read the working paper (03/2021 version) on SocArXiv.

-Wholesalers able to leverage positional strategies locally and overcome relationship lock-in
+Wholesalers able to leverage positional strategies locally can overcome relationship lock-in

 with Ingo Kleindienst

-Read the working paper (06/2019 version) on SSRN or SocArXiv.
-For a more recent version, please get in touch.
+Read the working paper (March 2022. version) on SSRN or SocArXiv.

 Craft in distributor portfolios